A simple Christmas ornament to make with toddlers and preschoolers.

 At five and a half, Immy is really getting into the spirit of Christmas this year and this project was completely inspired by her own ideas.
-She came to me with a collection of beads, sequins, buttons and other small items that she had found left over from an art project and asked if we could make tree decorations with them.
+She came to me with a collection of beads, sequins, buttons and other small items that she had found left over from an art project and asked if we could make ornaments with them.
 We talked through some project ideas and settled on plaster of paris as the base for our ornament.
 I think plaster of paris is so essentially ‘childhood;’ it makes me smile as I think of precious, primary school craft projects!
 Which is perfect for this project, as Immy was in charge of the whole process, I assumed the role of resource manager and assistant.

 Homemade Christmas Ornaments with Plaster of Paris